ahandsel/debugging_log/SliDev_LightVue/SliDev_LightVue.md

 #### `image`

 Shows an image as the main content of the page.
+i.e. Slidev's background image setting

 ```yaml
 ---